tywalch/electrodb/README.md

 // Good: Includes at least the PK, and some of the SK StoreLocations.query.stores({cityId, mallId, buildingId});

-// Bad: No PK facets specified, will throw StoreLocations.query.stores();
+// Bad: No PK composite attributes specified, will throw StoreLocations.query.stores();

-// Bad: Not All PK Facets included (cityId), will throw StoreLocations.query.stores({mallId});
+// Bad: Not All PK Composite Attributes included (cityId), will throw StoreLocations.query.stores({mallId});

-// Bad: Facets not included in order, will NOT throw but will ignore `storeId` StoreLocations.query.stores({cityId, mallId, storeId});
+// Bad: Composite Attributes not included in order, will NOT throw but will ignore `storeId` StoreLocations.query.stores({cityId, mallId, storeId});
 ```